Do Cats Get Lonely When Left Alone?

 Do Cats Like to Be Left Alone?

 Cats are known for being more independent than dogs as a general rule, but this does not necessarily mean that cats like to be left alone.
 While cats tend to have more independent personalities than the average dog, they are still social creatures in need of companionship.
 Cats may want to be left alone from time to time, and some temperamental cats may prefer to approach people on their own terms, but this doesn’t mean that they prefer to be left alone for long periods.

 So, cats like to be left alone?
 The answer is: sometimes, but only when it is on their own terms.
 A cat may want to sleep on the windowsill and be left undisturbed for an afternoon, but that doesn’t mean they want to be left alone for an entire weekend or even a full day.

 How Do I Know If My Cat Is Lonely?

 There are some vital signs you can look for if you want to know whether your cat is experiencing loneliness.
 While cats can’t tell us in words whether or not they are feeling alone, they do express loneliness through certain behaviors that you, as a pet owner, will be able to notice

-- Your cat is exhibiting behavioral problems: behavioral problems go beyond scratching a curtain or knocking a glass off the counter; behavioral issues enter into the territory of scratching up curtains, furniture, clothing and fabric; peeing on the bed or outside the litter box, especially on your own clothing or shoes; and exhibiting aggression.
+Behavioral problems go beyond scratching a curtain or knocking a glass off the counter; behavioral issues enter into the territory of scratching up curtains, furniture, clothing, and fabric; peeing on the bed or outside the litter box, especially on your own clothing or shoes; and exhibiting aggression.

 If your cat is suddenly very affectionate and clingy with you—for example, they may follow you into the kitchen and refuse to let you do the dishes unless you’re holding them—this can be a sign that they are lacking regular attention, which can turn into separation anxiety.